crised/SafeGmail/README.md

 =========

 // Software released under GNU GENERAL PUBLIC LICENSE.
+// Collaborators are Welcome!

-Browser extension easy to use to provide PGP like encryption to Gmail� users.
+Browser extension to provide easy to use PGP like encryption to Gmail� users.

 This project consist in e-mail encryption in both client and safegmail server side.